-The Medical Services Program is a universal program, which means that anyone covered by the Health Insurance Plan is eligible.
+The Medical Services Program is a universal program, which means that anyone insured by the Health Insurance Plan is eligible.
 To benefit from this program, just present your valid Health Insurance Card.

-The medical services insured (or covered) by the Health Insurance Plan are those that are medically necessary and rendered by a general practitioner (also called a "family doctor") or a medical specialist.
+The medical services covered by the Health Insurance Plan are those that are medically necessary and rendered by a general practitioner (also called a "family doctor") or a medical specialist.
 These services include:

 - psychiatric treatments